-And Seth’s books sales may not have gone up because the interview sucked and ha came across like he didn’t know what he was talking about, but I highly doubt either are true.
+And Seth’s book sales may not have gone up because the interview sucked and he came across like he didn’t know what he was talking about, but I highly doubt either is true.

 It’s more likely to be, that putting yourself ‘out there’ is pointless in and of itself.

-Of course there is value in people being exposed to you and your material because it can builds up a sense of recognition, familiarity and the trust that can come from those things.
+Of course, there is value in people being exposed to you and your material because it can build up a sense of recognition, familiarity and the trust that can come from those things.

-However, recognition, familiarity and trust are meaningless if people don’t fully understand what it is you do, don’t understand how you can help them person and aren’t exposed to a call to action.
+However, recognition, familiarity, and trust are meaningless if people don’t fully understand what it is you do, don’t understand how you can help the person and aren’t exposed to a call to action.